Daemonite/material/docs/4.6/material/buttons.md

 ### Shaped buttons

-For rounded buttons, add `btn-shaped` class to your button. it also works for small and large buttons.
+For rounded buttons, add `.btn-shaped` class to your button. it also works for small and large buttons.

 {% capture example %}